Keyboard shortcuts

 Resource limits

-BopLimits controls how much work a script can do:
+BopLimits controls how much work a program can do before it’s killed with a fatal error:

 #![allow(unused)]